koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 .\nuget.exe install Microsoft.Trusted.Signing.Client
 ```

-After installing the above dependencies, we need to create a metadata configuration JSON file inside the directory of the Microsoft Trusted Signing Client.
+After installing the above dependencies, we need to create a metadata configuration JSON file inside the directory of the Microsoft Trusted Signing Client in order to make the tool work with Microsoft Azure Trusted Signing.

 * Create a `metadata.json` file with the following contents (replace details accordingly):
 	```